umami-hep/salt/paper/paper.md

 `Umami` [currently under JOSS review] is a related software package in use at ATLAS.
 It can be used for preprocessing data before training models with `Salt`.
 `Umami` is missing several features provided by `Salt`, such as advanced transformer models, mutlimodal and multitask learning, and distributed training.
-`Weaver` is an alternative package developed by members of the CMS collaboration [cite].
+`Weaver` [@Qu:2020] is an alternative package developed by members of the CMS collaboration.

 # Acknowledgements